 NAIT student counselling and mental health lead addresses apprehensions

-There’s a meta aspect to the pandemic that somehow makes it even worse.
-Not only might we be worried about contracting COVID-19, we may be concerned about other people’s perceptions of the virus and its transmission, and how those views compare to our own.
+There’s a meta aspect to the pandemic that can make it feel a little worse than it already is.
+Not only may we be worried about contracting COVID-19, we may be concerned about other people’s perceptions of the virus and its transmission, and how those views compare to ours.

-Spencer offers workshops for students and staff to help address that apprehension.
+Spencer has offered workshops in the past for NAIT students and staff to help address that apprehension.
 At root, the sessions were based on the fact that, “regardless of where someone is on the spectrum of things, we still have to get along.”

-Safeguarding our physical health is only one part of the process.
-Here, Spencer suggests four strategies for dealing with the social complexities of the pandemic and the impact they can have on our mental health, as our brains resort to ancient coping mechanisms designed to keep us safe under any circumstances, whether we fully understand them or not.
+In the meantime, she suggests four strategies for dealing with the social complexities of the pandemic and the impact they can have on our mental health.

 1. Know anxiety can’t be eliminated

 Anxiety serves a purpose, says Spencer.
 “Its function is to keep us safe.”

 Back when everyone considered a cave to be a good home, “alarm-bell instincts” kept us alive.
 We avoided threats by anticipating them.
 These are different today – a virus, for instance, is our primary predator – but the emotions remain.
 These persisting feelings may also keep us on alert for those who might criticize us for having them at all, leaving us isolated and vulnerable.

 Back when everyone considered a cave to be a good home, “alarm-bell instincts” kept us alive.